Need to know which UK restaurants to book a table at next? You’ve come to the right place.

 With more than 40 restaurants across London, Manchester, Bristol, Paris and New York, the newest addition to D&D’s ever-growing portfolio has finally opened in Birmingham.

 Orelle sits at the top of Birmingham’s tallest office tower, 103 Colmore Row, and offers panoramic views across the city.

-Don’t worry if heights aren’t your thing, as D&D has confirmed they will also be opening a separate cocktail bar and cafe on the ground floor of the 24-floor skyscraper.
+Don’t worry if heights aren’t your thing, as there is also a separate cocktail bar and cafe on the ground floor of the 24-floor skyscraper.